 - Melt the chocolate in a bain-marie.
 Let it cool.
 The chocolate must be liquid but should not be warm.

-- In another bowl, beat the egg white very firm with a pinch of salt.
-Add the vanilla extract.
+- In another bowl, beat the egg white with a pinch of salt.
+Gradually add the fine sugar and the vanilla extract.

 - Take some beaten egg white and add to the chocolate paste.
-Fold it from under to over (toward center) with a wooden spatula.
-Add the rest of the egg whites, flour (with a sieve) and almond making the same moves, until the batter is homogeneous.
+Fold it from under to over (toward center) with a spatula.
+Add the rest of the egg whites, flour (with a sieve) making the same moves, until the batter is homogeneous.

-- Spread batter evenly in 24 cm spring form and bake for 80 minutes at 165°C.
+- Spread batter evenly in spring form and bake for 25-30 minutes at 180°C.

-- Let the cake cool inside the pan on a rack.
-After 30 - 45 minutes, open cake pan, turn upside down and continue to cool until cold.
+- Let the cake cool some inside the pan on a cooling rack.
+Open cake pan, turn upside down and let cool until cold.

 For the chocolate glaze:

-- Break chocolate bar into small pieces if you're not using chocolate chips.
+- Break chocolate into small pieces if you're not using chocolate chips.

-- Using a sauce pan, pour the cream, milk, vanilla extract and sugar.
-Bring it to a boil and take it off the fire.
-Make sure the sugar is dissolved.
+- Using a sauce pan, pour in the cream, milk, vanilla extract.
+Bring it to a boil and take it off the stove.

-- Add the chocolate pieces and stir until completely dissolved.
+- Add the chocolate pieces and stir until completely melted.
 You should have a shiny, smooth chocolate cream.

 - With the bottom up, slice the sacher cake horizontally in half, about half way the height.

-- If any, pick the apricot chunks out of the jam (use a sieve if necessary adding little water), spread it on the lower half of the cake.
-Put the upper half on it.
-Spread another layer of apricot jam on the top (which used to be the bottom) but this time smooth it out.
-Make sure the top is even and flat.
+- If any, pick the apricot chunks out of the jam (use sieve if necessary), mix it with some water (its consistency should be runny like a heavy maple syrup), spread it on the lower half of the cake.
+Put the other half on it.
+Spread another layer of apricot jam on the top (which used to be the bottom) and sides.
+Make sure the whole cake is covered except the bottom face.

 - Put the cake on a rack and a recipient underneath the rack, something that is wider than the cake's diameter.
 The glaze is going to pour over so you need the recipient to collect it.

 - Measure the temperature of the chocolate glaze!
-Between 35°C and 40°C is ideal to pour it over the cake.
+Around 35°C is ideal to pour it over the cake.
 You won't even need a spatula.
 Start from the center moving in circles, gradually work your way to the sides.
 Since the glaze is liquid enough it will also cover the sides.
-If you want a thicker chocolate layer, wait for it to solidify some on the cake and pour another layer.
+If you want a thicker chocolate layer, wait for temperature to drop to 25° and then start pouring.

 - Store the sachertorte in the refrigerator for 3 hours, until the glaze is mat.
-Cut into 12 pieces.
+Cut into 10 to 12 pieces.

-Tools used: Hand mixer, cake pan, glaze recipient, rack, wooden spatula, sieve.
+Tools used: Hand mixer, cake pan, glaze recipient, rack, spatula, sieve.